unm-historiography/2021-fall/05.1-review-so-far/donnie.md

 - How can we as historians of today develope better techniques in story telling without influencing the history lived by the person?

-- How can a more scientic use of source material result in a story others will find meaningful?
+- How can a more scientific use of source material result in a story others will find meaningful?